-- Schedule

-- o Monday: Huddy (2013)

-- Wednesday: Kinder (2013)

-- Friday: Green and Wong (2002); Mousa (2020)
+- 3/12: Huddy (2013; selected portion); Reading #2 TBD - 3/14: Kinder (2013; selected portion); Green and Wong (2002); Mousa (2020)

-Week 11 - Rural Identity I (3/21-3/25)
+Week 11 - Rural Identity I

-Overview: This week applies theories of social identity and prejudice to understanding rural identity in the United States.
+This week applies theories of social identity and prejudice to understanding rural identity in the United States.
 The Cramer book approaches this study using interview techniques around the state of Wisconsin over a 6-year period.
 We focus on her concept rural consciousness.